METATARSALGIA (PAIN IN THE BALL OF THE FOOT)

 - Activity modification: Avoid vigorous activities that exert excessive stress on the bones and tendons of the feet.
 Begin specific exercises to help strengthen the foot muscles.

 - Use customized orthotics or insoles to support and protect the foot.
-It also helps cut back the pressure placed on the metatarsal bones.
+It also helps cut back the pressure placed on the feet.

 - Immobilization through the use of a cast, splint, brace, walking boot, or another device to prevent movement of the feet and assist in faster healing of the ruptured tendon.